loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ## Example for application developers

-Before we go further, let's try to build a 'hello world' application with LoopBack next.
+Before we go further, let's try to build a 'hello world' application with LoopBack 4.

 ### Hello-World

 ## Example for extension developers

-LoopBack next
+LoopBack 4
 ### Hello-Extension

 ## References